davebryson/rapido/README.md

 # Rapido

 A Rust framework for building Tendermint applications.
+See `examples`.

 *This is a work in-progress*